 Records on pupils' behaviour are kept for all levels of sanctions except for verbal warnings.
-Records are held centrally and are regularly reviewed by the respective Head of Year, or Head of Sixth Form.
-Details of more serious incidents, and their associated sanctions, are held by the Head of School.
+Records are held centrally and are regularly reviewed by the respective Head of Year or Head of Sixth Form.
+Details of more serious incidents and their associated sanctions are held by the Head of School.

 Under no circumstances does the School use or threaten to use corporal punishment.
 However, under certain circumstances use of reasonable force may be required.
-Use of reasonable force is always the last resort, refer to the Positive Handling and Use of Reasonable Force Policy for further details.
+Use of reasonable force is always the last resort and is carried out in accordance with the Positive Handling and Use of Reasonable Force Policy.